pkic/pkic.org/content/blog/2013/2013-02-14-certificate-revocation-and-ocsp-stapling.md

 ### What is OCSP stapling?

 OCSP stapling is defined in the Internet Engineering Task Force (IETF) RFC 6066.
-The term &ldquo;stapling&rdquo; is a popular term used to describe how the OCSP response is obtained by the web server.
-The web server caches the response from the CA that issued the certificate.&nbsp; When an SSL/TLS handshake is initiated, the response is returned by the web server to the client by attaching the cached OCSP response to the CertificateStatus message.&nbsp; To make use of OCSP stapling, a client must include the &ldquo;status_request&rdquo; extension with its SSL/TSL Client &ldquo;Hello&rdquo; message.
+The term “stapling” is a popular term used to describe how the OCSP response is obtained by the web server.
+The web server caches the response from the CA that issued the certificate.
+When an SSL/TLS handshake is initiated, the response is returned by the web server to the client by attaching the cached OCSP response to the CertificateStatus message.
+To make use of OCSP stapling, a client must include the “status_request” extension with its SSL/TSL Client “Hello” message.

 OCSP stapling presents several advantages including the following:

-  * The relying party receives the status of the web server&rsquo;s certificate when it is needed (during the SSL/TLS handshake).
+  * The relying party receives the status of the web server’s certificate when it is needed (during the SSL/TLS handshake).
   * No additional HTTP connection needs to be set up with the issuing CA.
   * OCSP stapling provides added security by reducing the number of attack vectors.